jorgschonau/jorgschonau.github.io/sentiments.md

 - [Charlie and the Chocolate Factory by Roald Dahl](https://en.wikipedia.org/wiki/Charlie_and_the_Chocolate_Factory)
 - [Hitchhiker's Guide to the Galaxy by Douglas Adams](https://en.wikipedia.org/wiki/The_Hitchhiker%27s_Guide_to_the_Galaxy)

-I chose two books with a rather upbeat vibe and two books on the rather sombre end of the spectrum (as you probably can already tell by titles).
-Main reason being that I wanted to see how sentiment packages score the content of each book.
+I chose two books with a rather upbeat vibe and two books on the rather sombre end of the spectrum (as you probably can already tell by the titles).
+Main reason being that I wanted to see how the various sentiment packages score the content of each book and inhowfar the outputs differ.

 You'll find a number of visualisations based on the output data under the links further below.